Exotic orange dried flowers of Leonotis leonorus

 The Leonotis flowers originate in Africa

 Leonotis leonurus is an exotic orange flower, and a distant relative of the herb sage.
-To my knowledge, daisyshop.co.uk is the only UK stockist of this unusual dried flower.
 It is a common shrub in Africa where it originates.
 It apparently can be grown as a half hardy annual in this country, and will grow up to 2 metres tall – so if you have some spare space, why not try growing it from seed – you could even dry some spare blooms.
 Seeds are readily available from Sarah Raven and other stockists.
 We are able to stock the dried stems occasionally at daisyshop.co.uk.

 Common names for leonotis flowers